-According to the most recent estimates, around 85 percent of people need their wisdom teeth removed at some point in their lives.
+According to the most recent estimates by dental professionals, around 85 percent of people need their wisdom teeth removed at some point in their lives.
 (So much for them being wise).

 It’s something that we take for granted and don’t focus on all that much.
 But it’s little data points like this that speak to the wider health problems our society faces.

 When you consider it from an evolutionary perspective, requiring people to remove their wisdom teeth in mid-life doesn’t make a lot of sense.
 Biology should have sorted out the problem a long time ago.

 The problem, however, isn’t our biology itself.
 After all, in the past, wisdom tooth problems were far less common.
 85 percent of people weren’t walking around with painful teeth and swelling at the back of their mouths.
 So something has changed recently to cause wisdom tooth issues.

 There’s currently a debate about what that factor is.
 Some dentists argue that wisdom teeth were necessary in the past because of poor oral hygiene.
 These extra teeth would step in when a molar fell out, getting rid of any gap.

 But when researchers study the teeth of hunter gatherers, they generally find that they had good dentition.
 They weren’t exposed to many of the lifestyle factors that we have today.
 And even though they didn’t have access to fluoride toothpaste, many cultures found ways to clean their teeth and keep their mouths healthy.

 This observation is causing many researchers to look in a different direction.
 They’re wondering whether there is something about modern life that is preventing wisdom teeth from erupting properly.